-II.
-COMMENCEMENT OF ACTION; SERVICE OF PROCESS, PLEADING, MOTIONS, AND ORDERS.
+I. COMMENCEMENT OF ACTION; SERVICE OF PROCESS, PLEADINGS, MOTIONS, AND ORDERS

-- 3. Commencement of Action.
-A civil action is commenced by the filing of a complaint and all other required documents together with the fees prescribed by law.
+Rule 3.
+Commencement of Action

+A civil action is commenced (1) by the filing of a complaint, Civil Case Cover Sheet, and all other required documents with the court together with the entry fees prescribed by law.
 Incarcerated individuals, attorneys who are granted a waiver pursuant to Art.
 X, Rule 3(c) of the Rhode Island Supreme Court Rules Governing Electronic Filing, and self-represented litigants who do not elect to electronically file pursuant to Art.
-X, Rule 3(b) may deposit the complaint and all other required documents with said fee in the mail addressed to the clerk or file the documents at the clerk's office. - 4.
-Process, Attachment, Trustee Process, Arrest.-(a) Summons: Form.
-The summons shall bear the Signature of the clerk, be under the seal or watermark of the court (which shall be generated by the CMS), identify the court and the parties, be directed to the defendant, and state the name and address of the plaintiff's attorney or state the name and address of the self-represented litigant except where prohibited by federal or state law.
-The summons shall also state the time within which the defendant must appear and defend and shall notify the defendant that failure to do so will result in a judgment by default against the defendant for the relief demanded in the complaint.
-The court may allow a summons to be amended. - (b) Summons: Issuance.
-The summons, as provided in subdivision (a) of this rule, shall be issued in the following manner: - (1) For attorneys and self-represented litigants who are Registered Users, a summons shall be generated by the court and attached to the case following the acceptance of the complaint and all other required documents by the court.
+X, Rule 3(b), or (2) by may depositing the complaint, Civil Case Cover Sheet, and all other required documents with said fee in the mail addressed to the clerk or file the documents at the clerk's office.

+Rule 4.
+Process, Attachment, Trustee Process, Arrest

+- (a) Summons: Form.
+The summons shall bear the sSignature or facsimile signature of the clerk, be under the seal or watermark of the court (which shall be generated by the CMS), identify the court and the parties, be directed to the defendant, and state the name and address of the plaintiff's attorney or, if unrepresented, state the name and address of the self-represented litigant except where prohibited by federal or state law. plaintiff.
+It shall The summons shall also state the time within which the defendant must appear and defend, and shall notify the defendant that failure to do so will result in a judgment by default against the defendant for the relief demanded in the complaint.
+The court may allow a summons to be amended. - (b) SameSummons: Issuance.
+The summons, may be procured in blank from the clerk and shall be filled out by the plaintiff's attorney as provided in subdivision (a) of this rule, shall be issued in the following manner: - (1) For attorneys and self-represented litigants who are Registered Users, a summons shall be generated by the court and attached to the case following the acceptance of the complaint, Civil Case Cover Sheet, and all other required documents by the court.
 Registered Users can retrieve the summons through the Public Access Portal;

-- (2) For incarcerated individuals, a summons shall be generated electronically by the court and mailed to the individual upon the acceptance of the complaint and all other required documents by the court; and - (3) For attorneys who are granted a waiver pursuant to Art.
+- (2) For incarcerated individuals, a summons shall be generated electronically by the court and mailed to the individual upon the acceptance of the complaint, Civil Case Cover Sheet, and all other required documents by the court; and - (3) For attorneys who are granted a waiver pursuant to Art.
 X, Rule 3(c) of the Rhode Island Supreme Court Rules Governing Electronic Filing and self-represented litigants who do not elect to electronically file pursuant to Art.
-X, Rule 3(b): - (A) A summons shall be generated electronically by the court and handed to the attorney or self-represented litigant at the time of filing the complaint and all other required documents at the clerk's office; - (B) If the complaint and all other required documents are mailed to the court, a summons shall be generated electronically by the court and mailed to the attorney or self-represented litigant if a self-addressed envelope is included; or - (C) If the complaint and all other required documents are mailed to the court, a summons shall be generated electronically by the court and the attorney or self-represented litigant may obtain the summons at the clerk's office.
+X, Rule 3(b): - (A) A summons shall be generated electronically by the court and handed to the attorney or self-represented litigant at the time of filing the complaint, Civil Case Cover Sheet, and all other required documents at the clerk's office; - (B) If the complaint, Civil Case Cover Sheet, and all other required documents are mailed to the court, a summons shall be generated electronically by the court and mailed to the attorney or self-represented litigant if a self-addressed envelope is included; or - (C) If the complaint, Civil Case Cover Sheet, and all other required documents are mailed to the court, a summons shall be generated electronically by the court and the attorney or self-represented litigant may obtain the summons at the clerk's office.